Understanding Elder Law in Pennsylvania

 - Creating a letter of intent

-Why Do You Need an Elder Law Attorney?
+Why Do You Need an Elder Law Attorney in Pennsylvania?

-There is a difference between estate law and elder law.
+There is a difference between estate law and elder law in Pennsylvania.
 Estate law focuses on your asset distribution in a tax-advantaged manner after your death, while elder law seeks to preserve your money, assets, and income for your benefit and care while you are still alive.
-However, it is not unusual for elder law strategies to involve estate and tax planning.
+However, it's not unusual for elder law strategies to involve estate and tax planning.
 A Pennsylvania elder law firm will also have unique, in-depth insight regarding the rights of senior citizens.